Golf Tutorials

 An Architect's Love Letter to Golf

-Built by Charles B. Macdonald, the father of American golf course architecture, "National" is a brilliant homage to the famous courses MacDonald studied and fell in love with and admired in Great Britain.
+Built by Charles B. Macdonald, the father of American golf course architecture, "National" is a brilliant homage to the famous courses MacDonald studied and admired in Great Britain.
 Nearly every hole is a carefully crafted template inspired by a classic hole from courses like St. Andrews or Prestwick.
-What is amazing about this fact that no American had ever seen these before making it one magnificent and unique experience for that time.
-His designs can now be found all around the world today such his is brilliant legacy on the Sport itself, God bless that man!.
+This fact is amazing as no American before had experienced these designs, making it a magnificent and unique experience for its time.
+His designs can now be found all around the world, highlighting his brilliant legacy on the sport.

 Player's Perspective: Know Your History